-- If an address discrepancy is found in the completed consumer report, university personnel must verify the address, with the applicant, to insure the consumer report actually pertains to the applicant for which the report was requested.
+- If an address discrepancy is found in the completed consumer report, university personnel must verify the address with the applicant, to ensure the consumer report pertains to the applicant for which the report was requested.
 Any unresolved address discrepancies should be reported to the consumer reporting agency.

 VI.
 PREVENTING AND MITIGATING IDENTITY THEFT

-In the event university personnel detect any identified red flags, such personnel shall take one or more of the following steps, depending on the degree of risk posed by the fed flag:
+In the event university personnel detects any identified red flags, such personnel shall take one or more of the following steps, depending on the degree of risk posed by the fed flag: